sommerfeld-io/configs-homelab/docs/nodes/talos/index.md

 The `talos-mgmt-pi` setup is done by Ansible.
 The Ansible Playbook are run from one of the `Ubuntu Workstations`.

 The actual Talos Raspberry Pi Nodes are not provisioned by Ansible.
-They run the Talos Variant for Raspberry Pi directly.
+They run the Talos variant for Raspberry Pi directly.

 - Raspberry Pi 3A+: 32GB SD Card and 2GB RAM.
 - Raspberry Pi 4: 32GB SD Card and 8GB RAM.